 As inflationary pressure has been weighing on Medicare premiums and expectations for increasing costs to continue now may be a great time to start saving in your HSA.

-How to invest your HSA properly
+How to invest your health savings account properly

-Let’s get this straight, an HSA has the ability to be a powerful investment vehicle with the triple tax free benefits when used the right way.
-However, just like with any good financial plan you need to start by having a cushion of emergency funds.
+An HSA has the ability to be a powerful investment vehicle with the triple tax free benefits when used the right way.
+However, like with any good financial plan you need to start by having a cushion of emergency funds.
 This cushion will look different for everyone, but we would recommend having 3-5 years of deductibles saved in a very low risk allocation to your account before you started dipping your toes in the markets with these funds.
 Life has a way of slapping you upside the head from time to time, just as markets do.
 When life takes you for a ride we want you to be ready to access your hard earned funds should you need to use them in a medical emergency without regard for asset prices.

 Do you pay top dollar for your houses, real estate or a business venture?
 Or are you looking for a deal?
 No one wants to buy anything only to have to turn around and sell it later for a loss.